 Using a plate called an A.O.
-Tomofix, you will have a splint on the first day until you can straight leg raise, then no splint would be needed.
+Tomofix,or BodyCad you may have a splint on the first day until you can straight leg raise, then no splint would be needed.
 You may weight bear as tolerated and movement of the knee is allowed.
 You will probably need elbow crutches for 6-12 weeks.